open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 A Metric SDK MUST provide a mechanism to sample `Exemplar`s from measurements.

-A Metric SDK MUST allow `Exemplar` sampling to be disabled.
-In this instance the SDK SHOULD not have overhead related to exemplar sampling.
+`Exemplar` sampling MUST be an opt-in feature.
+When not enabled, the SDK SHOULD not have overhead related to exemplar sampling.

 A Metric SDK MUST sample `Exemplar`s only from measurements within the context of a sampled trace BY DEFAULT.